 🍊 What is Sumo Citrus?

-Sumo Citrus is the marketing name for the Dekopon mandarin.
-The name comes from the knob on top of the fruit that resembles a sumo wrestler.
-This is also a nod to their Japanese roots.
+| Origin of Name | The name comes from the knob on top of the fruit that resembles a sumo wrestler.
+This is also a nod to their Japanese roots. |

 RELATED - To learn more about the origin of Sumo Citrus, read our post "Sumo Citrus - From Tree to Your Hands"

-❄️ When is the Season?
+❄️ When are Sumos in Season?

 I have found them still hanging around in as late as near the end of April.
-Last year their final shipment went out the week of April 9th.
+There are now some Sumo Citrus that are imported from Australia.
+They are in season in September and October.

 🚜 Where Are They Grown?

-The fruit started off in Japan.
+As I stated earlier, the fruit started off in Japan.
 The Dekopon that are marketed as Sumo Citrus are grown in the central part of California mainly in the San Joaquin Valley.
-They are also grown in Australia.

 💲 How Much Do They Cost?